This is the TDMST Weekly Round-Up of news affecting professional truck drivers, written by Vicki Simons for the week ending July 14, 2018.

 When the trucker attempted to brake, the trailer did not slow down at the same rate and ended up pushing the tractor into a “jackknife” or “V” position.

-One resource gives a good description of the cause and effect:
+One resource gave a good description of the cause and effect:

 “Usually, a truck will jackknife because of a loss of traction.
 This can be the result of either slick roads, improper braking, or a combination of the two.
 Tires will then skid across the pavement instead of rolling.”